Pope Pius XI and Spain: Beginning of the Civil War

 The Civil War in Spain started in 1936, during which thousands of churches were destroyed and thirteen bishops and some 7000 clergy and religious Spaniards were assassinated.
 Another estimate is that in the course of the Red Terror, 6,832 members of the Catholic clergy were killed.
-Though many right-wing Catholics, including the majority of bishops, had always been opposed to the Republic and " bore a considerable responsibility for the growing friction that culminated in open warfare", the wave of persecution of religion that swept across the Republican zone, where the rebellion had failed, during the first months of the war, helped to assure "Franco of the highly useful support of the ecclesiastical establishment throughout the whole of the Civil War."
-(Isidro Goma y Tomas for example, handed money, collected from Ireland for the reconstruction of churches and replacement of liturgical articles, to Franco's rebel army.)
+Though many right-wing Catholics, including the majority of bishops, had always been opposed to the Republic and "bore a considerable responsibility for the growing friction that culminated in open warfare", the wave of persecution of religion that swept across the Republican zone, where the rebellion had failed, during the first months of the war, helped to assure "Franco of the highly useful support of the ecclesiastical establishment throughout the whole of the Civil War."
+(Isidro Gomá y Tomás, for example, handed money, collected from Ireland for the reconstruction of churches and replacement of liturgical articles, to Franco's rebel army.)